-Cafe Savoy in Vienna – your coffee house with tradition since 1896
+Cafe Savoy in Vienna – our coffee house with a tradition since 1896

-Rich in architecture, history and guests – our Cafe Savoy in Vienna
+Rich in architecture, history and illustrious guests – our gay bar Cafe Savoy in Vienna

 Especially striking when entering our coffee house are the two Belgian mirrors from the 19th century.
 They are the biggest mirrors in Europe, only second to the ones in Versailles.
 Also exceptional are the Theophil Hansen-chandelier, six rococo-style wall lights and the two Egyptian figurines at the bar.